castlebravo/project-obelisk/README.md

 Chris McCarty
 Ben Blumenthal

 This is Project Obelisk, our final project for Intro to Unix.
-The game can be played by either running she bash script named "start.sh", or entering the following command in your terminal:
+The game can be played by either running the bash script named "start.sh", or entering the following command in your terminal:

 	$ java -jar project_obelisk.jar